 - Likewise, all images should have a meaningful name.
 Blind and partially sighted people may use screen reader software to identify and interpret what is on the screen.
 This software will use the name of the picture. - Screen reader software will also read information from beginning to end.
 Therefore it is important that items are listed in the order you would like them to be read.
 Please see the wiki page on Ordering items for more information on this. - The order in which you create your interactions on a page will be the order that they appear in the Excel spreadsheet when you download the data (more information about your data is provided in section 6).
 Be aware of this when you are moving interactions around on the page because it may be confusing later on if items are in a different order than you expected.
 Also, if your end-users' are filling in a questionnaire and using the Tab button to move to the next question, if your interactions are not in the correct order, the cursor will not move to the question they expect it to.
 Check to make sure that each question is next to the correct named interaction. - When you add text to a page, it is very important to make sure the text box is bigger than the text inside the box.
 This is because some computer and internet browsers may automatically adjust the text to make it bigger.
-If the text box is not large enough, the text will move onto the next line and may overlap other text below it, which will make the text unreadable. - Creating error messages will ensure end-users provide you with information that is crucial to you.
+If the text box is not large enough, the text will move onto the next line and may overlap other text below it, which will make the text unreadable. - When creating textboxes with a white background, be sure to change the background colour of the textbox to white, as some browsers will automatically choose a background colour if you haven't and this may make your text unreadable. - Creating error messages will ensure end-users provide you with information that is crucial to you.
 The error messages you create will appear when users try to continue without entering a response to a question.
 See the wiki for more detailed information about error messages.